AirtightJS/airtight/README.md

 - Create a schema with `new Schema<T>({ ... })` where `T` is either a `type` or an `interface`.
 TypeScript will guide you through composing a schema definition that matches `T`.

-- `schema.decode(value: unknown, { throw: boolean = false })` can be used to decode messages in two modes:

-    - `throw: false` (default) will use a default value if a particular validation fails.
-It works recursively, so it will always produce an object matching `T` (including nested sub-objects).
-    - `throw: true` will not attempt to use a default value to replace failed validations and will throw instead.
-    - Type conversion is NOT considered a failed validation.
-For example, the `type: 'number'` schema will automatically convert `"42"` into `42" and will not throw.
+- `schema.decode(value: unknown)` decodes the message as follows:

+    - if the schema is nullable or optional and the value is null-ish, either `null` or `undefined` is returned according to schema
+    - if the schema is required (i.e. neither nullable nor optional) and the value is null-ish, the default is used; this is not considered a validation failure
+    - `type: 'any'` schema is returned as-is
+    - `type: 'ref'` schema is dereferenced and validated
+    - the value is coerced to schema type if possible (see below); type conversion is not considered a validation failure
+    - per-type validations are applied (see below), recursing into object properties and array items

-- `schema.create(value: DeepPartial<T>)` is the same as `schema.decode(value, { throw: false })` but offers an additional advantage of type-checking `value`, useful for creating objects programmatically from code so that the arguments you pass can be statically checked.
+- `schema.create(value: DeepPartial<T>)` is a convenience method that offers an additional advantage of type-checking `value` — useful for creating objects programmatically from code so that the arguments you pass can be statically checked.

-- `schema.validate(value: unknown)` is the same as `schema.decode(value, { throw: true })`

 ## Supported types